espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Mist.md

 # Mist
 ![[icons-magic-air-fog-gas-smoke-dense-white.webp|150]]

 You call forth a cloud of mist.
-All creatures within the mist become [[Concealed]], and all creatures outside the mist become concealed to creatures within it.
+All creatures within the mist become [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]], and all creatures outside the mist become concealed to creatures within it.
 You can Dismiss the cloud.